-On this page I provide some short abstracts of a few papers I am currently working on, as well as describe my dissertation and postdoctoral research projects.
+On this page you can find information on my recently published research, short abstracts of a few papers I am currently working on, as well as descriptions of my dissertation and postdoctoral research projects.
 For my previously published work, see my CV.

 Papers in Progress